Security Cameras Are Not Created Equal

 You also have the option to use wireless or cloud storage.
 Cloud storage is when the video footage is uploaded from the camera via an internet connection to either your personal computer, a network video recorder, or cloud storage.
 This usually incurs a monthly fee.
 You’ll also want to consider if your internet bandwidth is adequate to support your camera’s needs in this scenario.
 Read more in our blog, What upload speed do I need for a security camera?

 Wired vs. wireless refers to how the communication signal is transmitted from one piece of security equipment to another.

 When it comes to security cameras, there are pros and cons to each type of transmission method.
-We’ve detailed all of the those pros and cons in our blog post, Wired vs. Wireless Security Cameras.
+We’ve detailed all of those pros and cons in our blog post, Wired vs. Wireless Security Cameras.

 Other Features to Consider

 Other features to consider when choosing a security camera include:

 In today’s ever-changing video surveillance market, FSS Technologies strives to stay on top of all the industry trends and provide recommendations on the wide variety of equipment available, from reputable manufacturers with proven track records.